CVanF5/ngx-inference/docs/event-loop-flow.md

 - **BBR is async**: Returns `NGX_DONE` to yield control back to NGINX event loop.
 The request body is read asynchronously using non-blocking I/O. NGINX can process other requests while waiting for body chunks to arrive.

-- **EPP is sync/blocking**: Makes a blocking gRPC call but completes within the same handler invocation.
-This means EPP will block the worker process for this request until the gRPC call completes (typically ~200ms or configured timeout).
+- **EPP is blocking**: Uses synchronous gRPC calls via `epp_headers_blocking()`.
+While the gRPC internals use async operations with `tokio::runtime::block_on()`, the NGINX interface remains blocking and respects the single-threaded event loop model.
+This is simpler and more reliable than async callbacks.

 - **Request-specific pause**: Only the specific request waiting for body reading has its phase processing paused.
 Other requests continue through their phases normally.